History of sicilian mafia: from its origins to the present day

 Alongside ordinary Sicilians, members of Cosa Nostra also spread around the world.
 In the United States, the organization profited in particular from the Prohibition.
 It made fortunes selling illegal alcohol and from the gambling business.

 In Sicily, the Italian state made several attempts to eradicate the Mafia but with little success.
 The most serious attempt was made by Mussolini.
-He sent his Iron Prefect Cesare Mori to Sicily.
+He sent his Iron Prefect Cesare Mori to the island.
 Mori was given unconstrained powers to destroy the Sicilian Mafia.

 As was his custom, Mussolini soon claimed to have won the war against the Mafia.
 As he went to Sicily to celebrate his victory, he was paraded in the car around Palermo.
 Next to him was the biggest mafia boss on the island.
 When Mussolini asked why he was there, the boss answered: "For your safety, sir."